project8/cvmfs-morpho/README.md

 1. Set the branch to the tag name, `v[version]`:
     1. Comment out the `ENV MORPHOBRANCH=v[version]` line
     1. Uncomment the line that uses a tag, `ENV MORPHOBRANCH=v[version]`
-1. If using a new version of the `cvmfs-dependencies-py` base image, update that in the `FROM` line in Dockerfile
+1. If using a new version of the `cvmfs-dependencies-morpho` base image, update that in the `FROM` line in Dockerfile
 1. Build the container locally
-1. If the build works, push these changes to Ladybug:master
+1. If the build works, push these changes to cvmfs-morpho:master
 1. On the Docker Hub page for the `project8/cvmfs-morpho` image, go to Build Settings
 1. Trigger a rebuild of both containers (`latest` and same-as-tag)
 1. Make sure that the Docker Hub build works